 The following information is based upon data for students who were "First-Time/Full-Time Undergraduate Degree Seekers" at American Jewish University.

-Out of the 73 undergraduate students at American Jewish University, 8 (about 11%) are considered first-time/full-time degree seekers.
+Out of the 21 degree seeking undergraduates new to American Jewish University in 2016, 8 (about 38%) are considered first-time/full-time .

 Given that the percentage of first-time full-time undergraduates is so low, the mission of American Jewish University may reflect other priorities such as providing education for "returning" or "part-time" students.
 The following data should be discounted accordingly.

 If you are not a "First-Time/Full-Time Undergraduate Degree Seeker" then you will want to ask American Jewish University about graduation rates for other more appropriate groups of students.

 Based on the caliber of first-time/full-time students that attend American Jewish University we would expect an overall graduation rate of 48.4%.
 However, students are graduating at a rate that is 20.0% higher.
 Therefore, American Jewish University is among the highest performing schools nationwide in graduating students when their anticipated academic achievement is factored in.

 The Majority of First-Time/Full-Time Non-Grads at This School Dropped Out.